 Commercial landlords often require subordination clauses in their leases to preserve the possibility of using the building as loan collateral.
 Most lenders won't allow a commercial property to serve as security for a loan unless their mortgage interest is superior to any tenants' leasehold interests.
 So, in the event of commercial foreclosure, the lender can terminate the tenant's lease.

-The purpose of a subordination clause is to give the third-party lender the option to terminate the lease in the event of commercial foreclosure.
-Why would a tenant agree to give a lender this right?
-In many cases, commercial tenants don't have the negotiation power to refuse to sign a subordination clause.
-To protect its leasehold interest, the tenant should do its best to make sure the SNDA includes a non-disturbance clause, which is described below.
+Why would a commercial tenant agree to give a lender this right?
+Commercial tenants often don't have the negotiating power to refuse to sign a subordination clause.
+To protect its leasehold interest, the tenant should do its best to ensure the SNDA includes a non-disturbance clause, described below.

 In exchange for agreeing to subordinate their interest to a lender's interest and recognize any new owner as the landlord (see "The Attornment Clause" below), tenants should ensure that the SNDA has a strong non-disturbance clause.
 A non-disturbance agreement gives tenants the right to continue occupying the leased premises if they're not in default—even after the property is sold or foreclosed.

 The non-disturbance clause assures tenants that their rights to the premises will be preserved even if the landlord doesn't fulfill its duty to pay the lender.
 Being confident they can remain in a location for the full lease term is essential to business tenants because changing locations can potentially lead to unexpected expenses, inconvenience, and loss of customers.

 Whether a landlord will agree to include a non-disturbance clause in the SNDA depends on the tenants' negotiating power.